 Measure Notes Allocated (max qty) The number of installations (or users, depending on license type) that have specifically received allocations from the license in question.
 Allocations are essentially a manual linking of the installation/user with the license, to the exclusion of all other licenses, and may be made individually on the Consumption tab of the license properties.
 While they remain a 1:1 association, they can also be processed in bulk on the Apply Allocations and Exemptions page.
-Related management view: See either the Consumption tab of the license properties, or the License Compliance > Apply Allocations and Exemptions page.
-Database reference: The allocation count matches the number of entries in the SoftwareLicenseAllocation table that have both: • A SoftwareLicenseID that links to the correct software license, and • A value of 1, 2, or 3 for the SoftwareLicenseAllocationStatusID (this is a key to the text reasons given in the SoftwareLicenseAllocationStatus table, and these values mean that an allocation of some kind has been granted).
-Data warehouse reference: AssignmentData table, AssignedCount column.
+Related management view : See either the Consumption tab of the license properties, or the License Compliance &gt; Apply Allocations and Exemptions page.
 Consumed (max qty) The consumption count for each license, as filtered by your chosen dimensions and identified in the last exported compliance calculation for each point in time.
+This is the final consumption calculation for each license, taking into account all beneficial aspects like items covered by other product use rights, device exemptions and the like.
+Related management view : The license properties Compliance tab displays the Consumed count.
+Also visible in many license listings, such as License Compliance &gt; All Licenses .
+Covered by downgrade right (max qty) The number of license entitlements consumed under a downgrade right (that is, the consumption occurred against a license for a later version or higher edition, but which included a downgrade right).
+Related management view : This collective total is not available in management views.